Solana

 What this whole checklist isn't

 It isn't a guarantee.
-A signed binary verified against a published SHA-256 only tells you the file is what FRB built — not that FRB's build is correct, that your network isn't intercepted, or that your strategy is profitable.
+A SHA-256-verified binary verified against a published SHA-256 only tells you the file is what FRB built — not that FRB's build is correct, that your network isn't intercepted, or that your strategy is profitable.
 It removes one specific class of risk: tampering between build and run.
 The other risks need their own controls.

 For the broader risk picture see Risk management for MEV trading bots and Crypto trading bot security best practices 2026.